Quick Reactions to the ABFER Roundtable on Governance and Regulations (21 May 2013)

 Professor Randall Morck gave an excellent summary about financial regulations being the children of crisis and how as far back as the economic crisis in France in 1789, the effects of liberalization and re-regulation had not always produced real economic benefits to the society.
 Particularly poignant was the observation on the lack of economic theories in the business of regulation.
 It is a shocking revelation that regulations had not been drawn on sound economic basis but rather arbitrarily, panning to the vagaries of politics.
 Professor Morck calls Basel III a still-born.
 Economic researchers have their work cut out.

-Mr Andrew Sheng corroborated that “Asia is now taking medicine that is not designed for us”.
+Mr Andrew Sheng corroborated that “Asia is now taking medicine generic tramadol online that is not designed for us”.
 He said that over-regulation is sheer folly and if as a result, capital constraints start to impede growth in Asia (the only bright spark in the world), global recession would ensue.
 Coming from a former chairman of HKMA, do take heed!

 The next 3 panellists are prominent industry leaders.